 We’ve all known the Hyundai Santro as a name that’s had a lot of history riding on it over the last the 16 years – especially given how well established a marque Hyundai is in India.
 Such unforeseen success from a once unheard-of brand making its foray into the market with a small car; ringing the bells of success was bound to set an inspiration among upcoming global players: the Santro’s sales numbers are testimony to that.
 Of course, the design wasn’t to everyone’s taste, but there’s no denying the fact the Santro has played a key role in making Hyundai the brand it is today in our market.
 Even in recent years, as the second-largest car-maker here, the Eon somehow didn’t turn out as fruitful an offering – so the dire need of filling up this segment was once again felt.

-After months of being spoken of and spotted testing as a mule, the new Santro gets a new avatar.
+After months of being spoken of and spotted testing as a mule, the Santro gets a new avatar.
 Having driven it, we can say that first impressions are positive.
+Even the Hyundai Santro price feels right this time around.
 Based on the now discontinued i10, it gets the 1.1-litre petrol engine, currently the only motor on offer – remains more-or-less the same unit, but with notable tweaks to make it more efficient and to also help the engine meet the BS VI norms that come into effect in April 2020.

 Up-front, the grille is wide and looks like a smile plastered across.
 The rear boasts of a simplistic design approach.
 The side profile sports some elements that may be subjective, but the large glasshouse adds to a roomier feeling inside the cabin; there are also creases running along the fenders and front doors.
 The new car stands true to its ‘tall-boy’ design, and sits on 165/70R 14 steel wheels with a stylish wheel cap design.
 Also, it is 45mm longer than the old Santro with an overall length of 3610mm.